 For individual use, PyCharm charges $89 per year per user for the first year, $71 per year per user for the second year, and $53 per year per user from the third year onwards.

-The smart code editor of WebStorm assists developers in writing code quickly.
-The code completion feature suggests relevant keywords as we type in the editor.
+For suggesting relevant keywords while writing the code, the IDE for web development has the code completion feature.
 Also, the code quality analysis feature detects errors and typos in the code and helps us write error-free code.

 WebStorm comes with two different pricing packages, one for individual use and the other for organizational use.
 For organizational use, WebStorm charges $129 per year per user for the first year, $103 per year per user for the second year, and $77 per year per user from the third year onwards.